Claudia Tihan Flaunts Underboob In Racy New Selfies

 Both images in the post were taken in front of a blank wall and she was simply lit up with the natural lighting that entered the room from the right side of the frame.

-The update has been liked over 80,200 times so far and the comments section was filled with admiring compliments from her followers.
+The update has been liked more than 80,200 times so far and the comments section was filled with admiring compliments from her followers.

 “U friggen stunner!!!
 Ur hair length is to dream for,” gushed a devotee.